-- The individual software maintainers have final decision on which issues constitute security vulnerabilities.
+- The individual library maintainers have final decision on which issues constitute security vulnerabilities.
 The Panel will respect their decision, and we ask that you do as well.
 It's important to keep in mind that not all submissions will qualify for a bounty, and that the decision to award a bounty is entirely at the discretion of the Panel.

 - Disclose a previously unknown security vulnerability directly to the project maintainers.
 Findings that are privately disclosed to other parties or bounty programs before the project maintainers are not eligible.

 - Follow the disclosure process established by the project maintainers.